fwyr/website/README.md

 # lolcringe.co

-yooooooooooooooooooooooooooooooooooooooooo personal website update
+personal website

-new url that just **radiates *big man energy***
+new url that just **radiates idiot energy**

-still redirects to my latest projects
+it's really just a shitpost website right now, nothing much to see

-lol expect an actual personal website in like may-june
+expect an actual personal website in like may-june